"There are only two tragedies: One is not getting what one wants, and the other is getting it."

 "Sonia," he said.
 "What are you doing here?"

-"I realized I was going to be passing by your place tonight, so I thought I'd drop off some treats for your son.
+"I was passing by, so I thought I'd drop off some treats for your son.
 It's Halloween, after all."

 "Gee, that's too bad," Sonia said.
 "I really wanted to see him.
 He must be getting so big now.
 Well, I'll stop by some other time--"

 "Wait."
-Mr. Valeri touched her arm and Sonia's heart leapt up.
+Mr. Valeri touched her arm and Sonia's heart leapt.
 "They'll be back soon.
 Why don't you come in and wait?"

 Mr. Valeri cleared his throat.
-"What a nice surprise to see you.
+"What a nice surprise.
 How are your classes this year?"

 "They're fine.
 They're good.
 I'm a senior now."

 "I guess you are, aren't you?
 Your parents must be proud.
-You know it's funny, but I was just thinking about you when you knocked."
+You know it's funny, but I was just thinking about you."

 Sonia bit into a cookie.
 "Now Mr. Valeri, don't go telling me you think about me."